 Because of this, if you plan to make this dip in advance, I recommend adjusting the white cake mix from 2/3 cup to 1/2 cup.

-To refrigerate this dip: Add dip to a bowl with a sealable lid.
-Secure lid and store in the refrigerator for up to two days.
-Before serving, allow dip to soften a bit at room temperature.
+When ready to serve, allow dip to soften a bit at room temperature.
 If dip seems too firm, try mixing a tablespoon of milk (up to a maximum of three tablespoons).

 Below are some of my best suggestions.
 Feel free to try one (or as many) as you like!

 - Gingersnap Cookies

 - Cubes of pound cake

 - Cinnamon Tortilla Chips

 This list could go on and on.
 If you find a new combination for dipping, I’d love to hear about it in the comments!

 How long can you leave out a dessert dip?

 As with any appetizer, you should keep track of how long it sits out at room temperature.